Resources | Subject Notes | Economics

 ---|---|

-A Full Economic Union is the highest level of economic integration.
-It involves not only a common currency and monetary policy, but also the harmonization of economic policies, including fiscal policy, labor markets, and social welfare systems.
-This typically requires a significant degree of political integration.
+A Full Economic Union represents the highest level of economic integration.
+It involves not only a common currency and monetary policy but also the harmonization of economic policies, including fiscal policy, labour markets, and social welfare systems.
+This often includes the free movement of factors of production (capital, labour, and goods) between member countries.

 Feature | Description |